 I had people ask me a myriad set of questions.
 ‘Why the five-year break?
 What did you do all that time?’
 I answered all these questions and wore my break on my sleeve.
 Even when the interviewers asked me these questions, I told that that now that I was here and willing to start all over again.
 I asked them to take me for the value I brought to the organization.

 So, here I am recounting my comeback journey, the roadmap I followed.
 Hoping that it helps someone out there who’s looking to restart, or just to back themselves up.

 The first and most fundamental question here, is ‘Why do you want to come back?
-In what ways will you contribute to an organisation?’
+In what ways will you contribute to an organization?’
 Please write this down and keep it in a journal.
 On rough days, you can revisit this and use it as motivation to propel yourself forward.

 An analogy to help you sketch this out will be, to write your own value hypothesis.
 ‘I want to get back to work as (x) because I am passionate about (y) so that I can contribute to (z)’ You may have to keep revisiting your value hypothesis as your comeback journey pans out.

 There will be lots of questions.
 Many, you won’t have answers for.
 It’s bound to happen.
 Just trust yourself, you will handle all that comes along as time unfolds.
 For the need of having a roadmap in place, see if timelines work for you.
 They worked well for me and gave me a sense of direction.

 For reference have a Day Zero (the day you decide to make a comeback) and track each day or week till the day of reckoning, Day Career 2.0 comes.
 For me, after almost 5 years, it was 3rd August 2018.
 It took 20 weeks to come.

 To me, that means taking efforts, having self belief and grit.